Open-Future-Foundation/DGA/chapter5.md

 (a) a failure to act on a complaint lodged with the competent authority referred to in Articles 12 and 20;

-(b) decisions of the competent authorities referred to in Articles 13, 17 and 21 taken in the management, control and enforcement of the notification regime for data intermediaries and the monitoring of entities entered into the register of recognised data altruism organisations.
+(b) decisions of the competent authorities referred to in Articles 13, 17 and 21 taken in the management, control and enforcement of the notification regime for providers of data intermediation services and the monitoring of entities entered into the public national register of recognised data altruism organisations.

-(2) Proceedings pursuant to this Article shall be brought before the courts of the Member State in which the authority against which the judicial remedy is sought is located.
+(2) Proceedings pursuant to this Article shall be brought before the courts of the Member State in which the authority against which the judicial remedy is sought is located individually or collectively.